PROGRAM OVERVIEW

 Technical Architecture

-DSNY Platform uses a client-side 3 tier architecture in which the logic, data access, storage, and user interface are developed and maintained as different modules.
-However, there are external gateways and interfaces the client and service layer will interact with.
+The DSNY platform employs a client-side three-tier architecture, where the logic, data access, storage, and user interface are developed and maintained as separate modules.
+Additionally, the client and service layers interact with external gateways and interfaces.

 External Interactions